auehc/auehc.github.io/_pages/about.md

 We are technically a subclub under Auburn's Association for Computing Machinery (ACM).
 But Auburn's ACM's EHC is a lot of text...

-This club was started in August of 2018 and was a spiritual successor to AUCTF created by Jeramy Lochner and Matt Rogers in January of 2016.
+This club, sometimes referred to as AUCTF, was started January 2016 by Jeramy Lochner and Matt Rogers.

 # Contact us